Andrew-S-Rosen/cbe504/main.typ

 = Rate Expressions for Heterogeneous Reactions <rate-expressions-for-heterogeneous-reactions>

-In #ref(<analytical-rate-expressions>), we were implicitly focused on homogeneous reactions.
+In #ref(<analytical-rate-expressions>), we were mainly focused on homogeneous reactions, with the brief exception of Michaelis--Menten kinetics.
-That said, many reactions are carried out in the presence of a heterogeneous catalyst that accelerates the overall rate of reaction.
+In practice, many reactions are carried out in the presence of a heterogeneous catalyst that accelerates the overall rate of reaction.
 In this section, we will shift our focus to surface catalysis, wherein a reactant in a continuum diffuses into a catalyst particle, adsorbs to the surface, reacts to form a new species, desorbs, diffuses out of the catalyst particle, and re-enters the continuum.
 We will focus on developing a basic kinetic model from elementary steps including adsorption, desorption, and surface reaction.